Lihat Artikel Lainnya

 Differences Between GAAP and IFRS

-GAAP and IFRS differ significantly in their approach.
+IFRS vs. GAAP differ significantly in their approach.
 Mainly used in the U.S., GAAP, is rules-based with strict guidelines, while IFRS is principle-based, offering more flexibility.
 GAAP is overseen by the Financial Accounting Standards Board (FASB) in the U.S., while IFRS is regulated globally by the International Accounting Standards Board (IASB).

-In the Philippines, the transition from a U.S.-influenced GAAP to IFRS began in 2005. leading to the adoption of the Philippine Financial Reporting Standards (PFRS), which closely align with IFRS.
+The transition from a U.S.-influenced GAAP to IFRS began in the Philippines in 2005. leading to adopting the Philippine Financial Reporting Standards (PFRS), which closely align with IFRS.
 Larger enterprises must adhere to PFRS, while smaller businesses can opt for the simplified version, PFRS for SMEs.

-Understanding these differences is crucial for Philippine businesses, especially when dealing with international investors.
+Understanding IFRS vs GAAP is crucial for Philippine businesses, especially when dealing with international investors.
 While the country fully adopts IFRS, familiarity with GAAP remains essential for engaging with U.S. entities.
 Adopting IFRS gives local businesses a competitive edge, attracting global investments and facilitating seamless financial communication.

 Characteristics and Features of Accounting Principles

 Comparability is a big deal in accounting principles.
-It lets people compare finances over time and between companies easily, which allows businesses to keep their accounting the same.
+It lets people easily compare finances over time and between companies, allowing businesses to keep their accounting the same.
 It helps investors, regulators, and managers make smart choices with the same financial info.

 Reliability means the financial info is trustworthy.
 Keeping accurate records with standard accounting rules builds trust in financial statements.
 This trust is key for handling business changes and being open with finances.

-Relevance means the financial info is useful for making decisions.
-Accounting principles make sure all financial data shows the company’s true state.
-This helps companies make quick, smart choices.
-It keeps them ready for market changes and new rules.
+Relevance means the financial information is useful for making decisions.
+Accounting principles ensure that all financial data shows the company’s true state.
+This helps companies make quick, smart choices and keeps them ready for market changes and new rules.

 Limitations and Critiques of Accounting Principles